kben19/IQ_Test_AI_Project/README.md

 by Kelvin Benzali

 # Description
-This project is about developing a program of artificial intelligence that takes input of IQ test and solve the problems.
-The purposes of this project is to make a program that pass the minimum score of IQ test.
-In other words, the IQ tests can be solved by an artificial intelligence which can raise a question of the efficiency of the IQ test itself and the development progress in artificial intelligence field.
+This project is about developing a program of artificial intelligence that takes an input of IQ test and solves the problems.
+The purposes of this project are to make a program that passes the minimum score of IQ test.
+In other words, the IQ tests can be solved by an artificial intelligence which can raise a question of the efficiency of the IQ test itself and the development progress in the artificial intelligence field.

 # Functionalities
 -	The program understand the meaning of the questions